 JCU Mosquito Trap Development

-We are designing and internationally validating low cost mosquito traps for the surveillance of male Aedes aegypti and Aedes albopictus, vectors of the viruses causing diseases such as dengue and Zika.
-These traps use electrical components engineered by Verily Life Sciences, a for profit Google affiliate who fund this research.
+We are designing and internationally validating low cost mosquito traps for the surveillance of male Aedes aegypti and Aedes albopictus, vectors of the dengue and Zika viruses.
+Trap prototypes have been successfully evaluated in multi-country trials in the Americas and the Pacific.

 Funder: Verily Life Sciences

 Protecting North Queensland from the Asian tiger mosquito (Aedes albopictus), an exotic dengue vector